Learn something new every day

 More Info... by email

-Typically, once the rupture disc fails, it cannot be reset and must be replaced instead.
+Typically, once a disc fails it cannot be reset and must be replaced instead.
 This design requirement is based on the reasoning that to maintain safe operations, the cause of the overpressure condition should be found.
 The equipment involved and the surrounding equipment and structures should also be inspected before reuse.

 Good article!
 You may also know that there have been some recent advancements in high performance rupture discs.
 The company I am the most familiar with is Fike Corporation who have been around since 1945, but I am sure there are other companies as well.